nteetor/yonder/docs/collections/_misc/progress-output.md

     its own id, value, label, and attributes.
 Furthermore, utility functions may be applied to individual bars for added customization.
   parameters:
+  - name: id
+    description: A character string specifying the HTML id of a progress output.
   - name: '...'
     description: |-
       One or more `bar` elements passed to a progress output or named